hmcts/auto-shutdown/README.md

 ### Who can approve requests?

-Currently, anyone other than the request can be an approver.
+Currently, anyone other than the requester can be an approver.
 The main purpose of this approval system is to sanity check that requests are not excessive.

 ### What is the approval guidenance?